Phantom Investigators: Episodes

-Phantom Investigators only ran for 6 weeks before Kids’ WB pulled it from their schedule and replaced it with X-Men: Evolution.
-Holman would say in a 2019 podcast interview that its cancellation came in spite of it being the top-rated program in its time slot because it failed to catch on with the demographic the network wanted.
-Kids’ WB was looking to attract and maintain a strong viewership with young boys.
-Phantom Inspectors was attracting more and more girls and losing the boys each successive week.
+Phantom Investigators only ran for 6 weeks before Kids' WB pulled it from their schedule and replaced it with X-Men: Evolution.
+Holman would say in a 2019 podcast interview that its cancellation came despite it being the top-rated program in its time slot because it failed to catch on with the demographic the network wanted.
+Kids’ WB wanted to attract and maintain a strong viewership with young boys.
+Phantom Investigators was attracting more and more girls and losing the boys each successive week.
 After the cancellation, Sony cut the funding to the show killing any chance of finding a new network to take it on.
-The remaining episodes eventually aired outside of the United States, first debuting on Teletoon in Canada.
+The remaining episodes eventually aired outside the United States, first debuting on Teletoon in Canada.